Curtis on Tour in Morehead City, NC

 Over the years, Ms. Huning has had success in many national and international competitions.
 She was a prize winner and placer holder at the John Curro National Youth Concerto Competition, Kendall National Violin Competition, and Osaka International Music Competition, and was the youngest semi-finalist at the Michael Hill International Violin Competition.
 In 2022, she was awarded the prize for the Australian Musician of Promise at the Royal Over-Seas League Annual Music Competition and has since been engaged in multiple concerts at the League.

 As an orchestral player, Ms. Huning has been the concertmaster of the Curtis Symphony Orchestra, Royal Academy of Music Symphony Orchestra and String Orchestra, Western Australian Youth Orchestra, and most recently, the Tanglewood Music Festival Orchestra.
-Her performance as concertmaster for Richard Strauss’s Also Sprach Zarathustra at Tanglewood Music Festival was met with rave reviews noting her solo lines throughout were “handled with a rarefied Viennese Air.”
-She has worked with internationally acclaimed conductors like Yannick Nézet-Séguin, Andris Nelsons, Dima Slobodeniouk, Semyon Bychkov, Alan Gilbert, Trevor Pinnock, John Wilson, and Sir Mark Elder.
+She is currently concertmaster of the Curtis Symphony Orchestra and associate concertmaster of Symphony in C and has worked with internationally acclaimed conductors like Yannick Nézet-Séguin, Andris Nelsons, Dima Slobodeniouk, Semyon Bychkov, Alan Gilbert, Trevor Pinnock, John Wilson, and Sir Mark Elder.

 Ms. Huning is an awardee supported by the Australian Music Foundation as the AMF Nora Goodridge Developing Artist.